7 Tips to Save Money on Your Air Con Bill

 Australia’s hot and humid summers mean your air conditioning must be in top shape.
 However, running your air conditioner can cost you big bucks if you are not careful.

+How much does it cost to run your air conditioner over summer?
 Canstar Blue, a leading Australian research and rating agency, has calculated that the average reverse cycle air conditioner can cost an average of $60c per hour to run.
-This can add up very quickly over the course of the summer months!
+This can add up very quickly and your running costs can skyrocket over the course of the summer months.

 1. Set the Temperature Higher

 Setting the temperature of your air conditioner slightly warmer can result in a huge saving in your electricity bill.
-On average, people tend to set their air conditioning temperature to between 21-23 degrees during summer.
-Raising this to between 24-25 degrees means you will still be comfortable but your air conditioner won’t have to work as hard to cool the room!
+On average, people tend to set their air conditioning temperature to between 21-23°C during summer.
+Raising this to between 24-25°C means you will still be comfortable, but your air conditioner won’t have to work as hard to cool the room.

 2. Invest in a newer and more efficient unit

 One of the easiest ways to save on electricity is to invest in one with a good energy rating in the first place.
 All Australian air conditioners have a star-based energy rating system.
 The more stars an air conditioning unit is rated, the less energy it consumes.
-Older units tend to be less efficient, with newer units being far more efficient and cheaper to run, saving money in the long term.
+Older units tend to be less efficient, with newer units offering much better energy efficiency which makes them cheaper to run, saving money in the long term.

 3. Only Cool the Spaces You Are Using